DataONEorg/k8s-cluster/control-plane/control-plane.md

 ### Configuration

+> [!WARNING]
+> NGINX support is deprecated and will be removed in future!
+>
+> Even though our Traefik setup currently supports legacy `nginx` ingress classes, **please DO NOT use `nginx`-specific config for any new ingress resources**.
+Use only the `traefik` ingress class, and [standard Traefik annotations, providers or Middleware](https://doc.traefik.io/traefik/reference/routing-configuration/dynamic-configuration-methods/#using-kubernetes-providers)

 #### Ingress Class
 Traefik requires that a k8s [IngressClass](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class) is defined.
 This associates Traefik with one class of ingress.
 Using this approach, it is therefore possible to have multiple ingress controllers of different types (e.g. HAproxy, NGINX, additional Traefik proxies, etc.), running on the same cluster.